aisingapore/Novella/README.md

 # Q-recsys (Query-based recommender system)

-This library allows you to generate a list of items that reflects semantic similarity to the search query whilst extending it to items with high transactional similarity.
+This library allows you to generate a list of items that takes into account semantic similarity to the search term, whilst extending it to items with high transactional similarity.

+We use the terms 'transactions' and 'interactions' interchangeably to refer to borrowings and downloads of titles.

+The inputs to the model are:
+- List of users
+- List of items
-The inputs are based on a list of users, items and user-item interactions.
+- Table of historical user-item interactions.

-It is beneficial that users of this repo are somewhat familiar with these concepts: collaborative filtering, deep learning and nearest neighbours.
+It is beneficial if users of this repo have a working understanding of these concepts: collaborative filtering, deep learning language models, and nearest neighbours.

 * [Requirements](#requirements)
 * [Quick start](#quick-start)